 Battleship Potemkin (1925) Director: Sergei M. Eisenstein

-Eisenstein’s Battleship Potemkin is one of the best propaganda films of all time.
-After the success of Strike (1924), the Soviet government commissioned Eisenstein to commemorate the uprising of 1905.
-Eisenstein used it as a testing ground for his theories of motion picture montage.
-The film was a shock around the world, for its graphic depictions of violence, and it raised an intense emotional response from audiences.
-Joseph Goebbels called the film a “marvelous film without equal in the cinema…anyone who had no firm political conviction could become a Bolshevik after seeing the film.”
-The famous scene of the massacre on the steps of Odessa never actually occurred but has since become one of the most iconic scenes in the history of cinema for its experimental use of montage.
-To retain its vivacity, Eisenstein hoped the score could be rewritten every 20 years.
+Sergei Eisenstein’s Battleship Potemkin is one of the best propaganda films of all time.
+After the success of Strike (1925), which glamorously depicted striking Russian workers in 1903, the Soviet government commissioned Eisenstein to commemorate the Soviet uprising of 1905 as well.
+Eisenstein used this opportunity as a testing ground for his new theories of motion picture “montage.”
+The film was a shock around the world, for its graphic depictions of violence, eliciting an intense emotional response from audiences.
+Joseph Goebbels, Propaganda Minister for the Nazis, called the film a “marvelous film without equal in the cinema… anyone who had no firm political conviction could become a Bolshevik after seeing the film.”
+The famous scene at the end of the film depicts a massacre on the steps of Odessa, even though this event never actually occurred.
+It has since become one of the most iconic scenes in the history of cinema for its experimental use of montage.
+Despite being a silent film, in order to retain its vivacity, Eisenstein hoped the score could be rewritten every 20 years.

 The film premiered at the Bolshoi Theatre in December 1925 and was released in Moscow in January 1926.
 Propaganda posters touted the film as “the pride of Soviet cinema” with over 300,000 admissions in the first three weeks.

 The setting is June 1905.
 Two sailors, Matyushenko and Vakulinchuk, are taken in by the revolutionary spirit against the Tsarist regime unfolding across Russia.
 A clumsy officer beats a sailor for accidentally tripping over him.
 This causes Vakulincheck to rally the crew in support of a revolution.